 Upcoming Speaking Appearances

 Samuel is an online marketing speaker who has spoken or presented in six countries on three continents.
-Here is where he will speak next:
+Here is where he will speak next (subject to change):

 - Biddable World (Brighton, England) — Online Advertising Fraud — September 2016

 Regardless of the topic, Samuel is a marketing presenter who always captivates audiences and inspires them to grow their careers in whatever they do.

 - Content Marketing Masters (Berlin, Germany) — How to Integrate PR & Content Marketing — June 2, 2016

 - Calq webinar (Leeds, England) — March 2016 — How to Earn Natural Links with Publicity Campaigns

 - Kahenacon Advanced (Tel Aviv, Israel) — November 2015 — What Digital Marketers Need to See in Server Log Files

 - Performance Marketing Insights (PMI) (London, England) — October 2015 — The Billions We’re Losing in Display Ads